 Now step until you reach the end of the main function.
 Notice how the value of the memory location named test1 has changed to 4 based on the return from the function.

 Now a couple of details for using local variables.
 Normally a computer system has two types of memory.
 One is the program memory space, this memory holds the actual instructions that your CPU will execute.
 The other is data memory space, this memory holds values that you will use in your program.
-The data memory space is called the Heap, and starts as one contiguous space of memory.
-The compiler uses a data context called a stack to organize this space.
+The data memory spacestarts as one contiguous space of memory.
+The system then uses this memory space in several ways.
+It holds dynamically allocated variables, the space available to these dynamically allocated variables is called the Heap.
+The compiler uses a data context called a stack to organize a part of this space.
 The stack holds several pieces of information.
 One of the items it holds is the history of the functions called up until the current command.
 This is called the call stack.
 It also holds all of the local variables.
 For this example at the end of the test_function (line 19) it would look like this:

 You can see the local variables.
 The PC return is the Program Counter address that the program needs to return to the proper point in program execution when the test_function is complete.